letsgolob3/Udacity-Disaster-Pipeline-Dash/README.md

 	- re

 # Project Motivation
-- This goal of this project is to read in messages data, apply text processing, and classify the categories of the messages for the Udacity Data Science Nanodegree program's second project.
-The dataset was provided by FigureEight
+This goal of this project is to read in messages data, apply text processing, and classify the categories of the messages for the Udacity Data Science Nanodegree program's second project.
+The dataset was provided by FigureEight.

 # File descriptions